rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 large for a General Purpose server system disk, you won't have the option to create a General Purpose server.

 If an image-based migration works, we recommend using that approach.
-For a reliable migration, we recommend stopping any running applications before you create the image that you plan to restore to the new server.

-If you're unable to use image-based migration, read the following sections to prepare for a manual migration of your data.

 ### Manual migration